fazpass/fia-documentation/README.Android.md

 # Getting Started

 Before using this SDK, make sure to get the Merchant Key and Merchant App ID from Keypaz Dashboard.
+[See dashboard documentation here](README.Dashboard.md)

 # Usage